Home » Specialties » Biostatistician

 • Degree you’ll need: Master’s degree

-“There’s a quote I love that says, ‘Every dataset has a story,'” says Aracelis Torres, PhD, MPH, vice president of quantitative sciences at Verana Health and an adjunct professor at Columbia University Graduate School of Arts and Sciences.
+“There’s a quote I love that says, ‘Every dataset has a story,'” said Aracelis Torres, PhD, MPH, Vice President of Quantitative Sciences at Verana Health and an adjunct professor at Columbia University Graduate School of Arts and Sciences.
 “There’s an element of storytelling to data analysis, and biostatisticians tell that story to answer questions like, ‘What journey did this data take?
 What is going to be done with it?
 How will physicians use this information to help patients?'”

-Biostatisticians use data to figure out how well new medications are working, what course a newly discovered disease might take, or if new policies implemented by a hospital are effective.
+Biostatisticians use data to figure out how well new medications are working, what course a newly discovered disease might take or if new policies implemented by a hospital are effective.
 This career might be an ideal fit for you if you’re interested in problem solving and data analysis.
 Now is a great time to get started, because you’ll have a lot of opportunities over the next decade.
-The U.S. Bureau of Labor Statistics (BLS) predicts an impressive 31.6% in roles through 2032.
+The U.S. Bureau of Labor Statistics (BLS) predicts an impressive 8.5% increase in roles through 2034.
 Why such a huge number?
 Medical data is everywhere, and more is being generated every day.
 Biostatistician are needed to put it all together.

 You’ll need to earn at least a master’s degree to take on most biostatistician roles, although a bachelor’s degree can get you started.